-Monash Women’s provides a public homebirth service from Casey Hospital for women who live locally.
+Monash Women’s provides a public home birth service from Casey Hospital for suitable women who live locally.
 We do not currently have a public home birth service from our other sites.

-A: Most women who have a caesarean in a prior pregnancy can have a vaginal birth in their next pregnancy.
-At Monash Women’s we are keen to support more women to choose a vaginal birth if appropriate.
-See VBAC fact sheet for more information.
+Most women who have a caesarean in a prior pregnancy are safe to try for a vaginal birth after their caesarean section and roughly 75% will succeed in this aim.
+At Monash Women’s, we are keen to support more women to choose a vaginal birth if appropriate.

 Our philosophy of care at Monash Women’s embraces the normalcy of pregnancy, and its potential for health; with well women supported in normal birth by midwives.
-If you are giving birth in the hospital it will be in one of the birth suite rooms.
+If you are giving birth in the hospital, it will be in one of the birth suite rooms.

-A: No, however If you are having public hospital clinic care you may need to bring a referral from your GP for your first hospital medical visit.
+No, however, if you are having public hospital clinic care, you need to bring a referral from your GP for your first hospital medical visit.
 Referrals need to be made to a specific specialist doctor, we would ask that you have your GP write your referral to: ‘A/Professor Ryan Hodges, Director of Obstetrics’.

 You can access gynaecology care with Monash Women’s through a referral from your GP.
 Referrals are categorised by clinical urgency.

 Yes.
 Monash Women’s provides a public girls and young women’s gynaecology clinic through the adolescent gynaecology unit.